Italy in February 2026: Venice Carnival & Valentine's Day

 Florence

-Florence, with its world-renowned art and architecture, offers a quieter, more intimate experience in February.
+Florence, known for its world-renowned art and architecture, becomes a quieter, more intimate place in February.
 You can explore iconic sites such as the Uffizi Gallery, the Accademia, and the Florence Cathedral without the summer crowds.
 The city also hosts Danzainfiera, an international dance festival featuring performances, workshops, and exhibitions.
 This event provides a unique cultural experience, showcasing everything from classical ballet to modern dance.
 A stroll through Florence's historic streets, followed by a meal at a traditional Tuscan trattoria, rounds off the perfect day.

 Uffizi Gallery, FlorenceUffizi Gallery, Florence